veit/python-basics-tutorial/docs/test/pytest/fixtures.rst

 multiple fixtures.
 You will also learn how to track code execution through fixtures and test code.

-But before you familiarise yourself with fixtures and use them to test Items, let’s take a look at a small example fixture and learn how fixtures and test functions are connected.
+But before you familiarise yourself with fixtures and use them to test cusy.tasks, let’s take a look at a small example fixture and learn how fixtures and test functions are connected.

 .. seealso::
    * `pytest fixtures <https://docs.pytest.org/en/latest/explanation/fixtures.html>`_